-A few of the things we’ll see on our first walk in Paris:
+Things you can see on our first walk in Paris

-- Remnants of the city wall built by Philippe (or Philip II) Augustus (oldest city wall whose plan is actually known – built in late 1100’s)
+- Remnants of the city wall built by Philippe (or Philip II) Augustus (oldest city wall whose plan is actually known – built in the late 1100s)

 - The Panthéon